akarshsnair/akarshsnair/README.md

 <h3 align="center">** 2nd year Btech AIE student at Amrita Vishwa Vidyapeetham , Kollam **</h3>
 <br>
 <h2>💫 About Me:</h2>
 I am a dedicated problem solver with a relentless drive to<br>explore, experiment, and innovate in the field of Machine<br>Learning.
-With a solid foundation in mathematics and<br>programming, I thrive on deciphering complex datasets and<br>transforming them into intelligent solutions that shape a<br>smarter future😊.<br>
+With a solid foundation in mathematics and<br>programming, I thrive on deciphering complex datasets and<br>transforming them into intelligent solutions that shape a<br>smarter future😊.

 ## 🌐 Socials: